• Policy challenges for Euroland over the next decade (english version)

 • Deliberation and Stochastic Consensus.
 (Download in PDF here).

 • Stefan Collignon and Omar Serrano.
-The Political Economy of Right-wing Populism and Euroscepticism in Switzerland, 2007
+The Political Economy of Right-wing Populism and Euroscepticism in Switzerland.
+March, 2007 (Download in PDF).

-Abstrac: We provide an explanation for Euroscepticism in Switzerland – and for the rise of the political right throughout the decade of the nineties – by looking at the effects of fundamental changes in the economy in the context of globalization and Europeanization.
-These effects are measured by examining underlying voting patters through comparing two Federal referendums: the 1992 referendum on the European Economic Area (EEA) and the Schengen/Dublin referendum of the year 2005.
-Both referendums are used to measure attitudes in favour or against European integration.
-Taking into account such structural characteristics we examine the pressure arising from Europeanization and Globalisation.
+Abstract : We provide an explanation for Euroscepticism in Switzerland – and for the rise of the political right throughout the decade of the nineties – by looking at the effects of fundamental changes in the economy in the context of globalization and Europeanization.
+These effects are measured by comparing two Federal referendums: the 1992 referendum on the European Economic Area (EEA) and the Schengen/Dublin referendum of the year 2005.
+Both referendums are used as a measure of attitudes in favour or against European integration.
 We use the cleavage of tradable/non-tradable goods as an indicator for globalization effects.
-This study reaches the conclusion that the changes induced by globalization are relevant throughout the decade of the nineties for explaining Swiss Euroscepticism and to a certain extent also in the rise of the political right.
+Previous studies have identified several cleavages present in Swiss society, and their effects on referenda, but no in-depth study considers the impact of economic factors on foreign policy related referenda.
+This study reaches the conclusion that the structural changes induced by globalization are relevant throughout the decade of the nineties for explaining the results of the 1992 referendum and possibly also in the rise of the political right.
+As the economy has successfully – albeit slowly – adapted to new conditions, the cleavage seems to have faded away.